Getting Started With Robotics, Microcontrollers and Coding

 - Computational Thinking

-Below are some questions that you should ask yourself when preparing to infuse technology in your existing professional practice.
+Below are some questions that you should ask yourself before bringing technology into your classroom.

 Pedagogy